-24 The 118th Cong. began with 62 African American Members.
+24 The 118th Congress began with 62 African American Members.
 An additional House Member was sworn in March 2023, another in November 2023, and a Senator was appointed in October 2023.
+A House Member passed away in April 2024.

 For more information, see the Office of the House Historian's Black Americans in Congress website at https://history.house.gov/baic/.